National Care Planning Council

 Back to the Top

-The Veterans Benefits Consultants Package offers essential training, marketing solutions, & business strategies for professionals to assist senior veterans in obtaining certain benefits from the Department of Veterans Affairs.
-This package helps professionals attract new clients, earn real income, enter new markets, & become accredited.
-Furthermore, it offers extensive guidance on what we believe constitutes a compliant practice.
+Our Support for Those Who Help Veterans offers essential training for professionals who assist senior veterans and their survivors in obtaining benefits from the Department of Veterans Affairs.
+This support helps professionals become accredited, stay accredited, and offer a competent claims service.
+Furthermore, this support offers extensive guidance on what we believe constitutes a compliant practice.

 Back to the Top